-Side Effects - Very low toxicity of CBD in humans
+CBD Side Effects - Very low toxicity in humans

 To date, there is no evidence of recreational use of CBD or any public health-related problems connected with using pure CBD.

-Researches have been concluded that approximately a 700 mg of CBD day-to-day doses fell short to cause any considerable change in neurological, psychiatric or clinical tests.
+Researches have been concluded that approximately 700 mg of CBD day-to-day doses fell short to cause any considerable change in neurological, psychiatric, or clinical tests.

-The adverse effects are known to be caused by low quality products from unreliable brands.
-You must always search for the COA certification because all earth-grown products soaks up toxic substances like mercury and lead.
+The adverse effects are known to be caused by low-quality products from unreliable brands.
+You must always search for the COA certification because all earth-grown products soak up toxic substances like mercury and lead.

 CBD is thought to have antipsychotic effects, and the greatest evidence for its antipsychotic ability is to block THC-induced psychosis.

 Cannabidiol (CBD) shouldn’t show up on a drug test.
 However, many CBD products contain trace amounts of delta-9-tetrahydrocannabinol (THC), marijuana’s main active ingredient.
 If enough THC is present, it will show up on a drug test.
 This means that in rare cases, using CBD might lead to a positive drug test.
-For that matter it is better to use broad spectrum CBD products that removes all traces of THC, as well as additional cannabinoids.
+For that matter, it is better to use broad-spectrum CBD products that remove all traces of THC, as well as additional cannabinoids.